agregory999/concourse-helm-tutorial/deployment/README.md

 # Deployment Options

 Each file should be named such that it is easy to see where it was originally deployed.
 Anything that uses SSL required the presence of a secret containing the TLS information.
 For the purposes of this repository, (https://cert-manager.io/docs/installation/ "cert-manager") was installed and configured on the cluster prior to applying the chart.
-See below for notes on that.
+There is a separate docs one that (../cert-manager?README.md "over here")

 ## GKE Installation with GKE Ingress and SSL